Hair Stylist - Target Center

 Records Management

-Upload and record any forms/documentation required of supervisors into the Juvenile Justice Information System JJIS on case file activities with timely entries, in accordance with administrative and JJIS business rules.
+Upload required forms/ documents into the Juvenile Justice Information System (JJIS) case file to ensure accurate and timely entries, in accordance with administrative and JJIS business rules.

-Provide input to circuit management on provider community-based service delivery issues/ program development and provide input for potential grant proposals based on knowledge of community resources.
+Ensure familiarity with community resources and provide input to circuit management on provider community-based service delivery issues and program developments, and provide input on grant related proposals, if requested.

 Attend and participate in professional development trainings and meetings.